Adi Shankara: Samanvayat Tatparya Linga

-The Mahāvākyas - the identity of Ātman and Brahman
+The Mahāvākyas - true identity as Ātman-Brahman

-Moksha, liberation from suffering and rebirth and attaining immortality, is attained by disidentification from the body-mind complex and gaining self-knowledge as being in essence Atman, and attaining knowledge of the identity of Ātman and Brahman.
-According to Shankara, the individual Ātman and Brahman seem different at the empirical level of reality, but this difference is only an illusion, and at the highest level of reality they are really identical.
+Moksha, liberation from suffering and rebirth and attaining immortality, is attained by disidentification from the body-mind complex and gaining self-knowledge as being in essence Atman-Brahman.
+According to Shankara, the individual jivĀtman and Brahman seem different at the empirical level of reality, but this difference is only an illusion, and at the highest level of reality they are really identical.
 The real self is Sat, "the Existent," that is, Ātman-Brahman.
-Whereas the difference between Ātman and non-Ātman is deemed self-evident, knowledge of the identity of Ātman and Brahman is revealed by the shruti, especially the Upanishadic statement tat tvam asi.
+Whereas the difference between Ātman and non-Ātman is deemed self-evident, knowledge of the true identity of jivĀtman as Brahman is revealed by the shruti, especially the Upanishadic statement tat tvam asi.

 Mahāvākyas

-According to Shankara, a large number of Upanishadic statements reveal the identity of Ātman and Brahman.
+According to Shankara, a large number of Upanishadic statements reveal the true identity of jivĀtman as Brahman.
 In the Advaita Vedānta tradition, four of those statements, the Mahāvākyas, which are taken literal, in contrast to other statements, have a special importance in revealing this identity.
 They are: